Installing CAPE

 CAPE is being maintained and updated in a rolling fashion.
 That is, there are no versions or releases.
 It is your responsibility to regularly pull the repo and stay up to date.

-You need to give execution permission to script chmod a+x cape2.sh.
 Please keep in mind that all our scripts use the -h flag to print the help and usage message.
 However, it is recommended to read the scripts themselves to understand what they do.

 Please become familiar with available options using: